gotchoices/MyCHIPs/doc/learn-tally.md

     correct this.
 This value may be specified as a number, of days, weeks, months, or years.

   - **Grace Period** *(grace)*:
     New amounts of indebtedness will not accrue interest/dividend charges until this amount of time has passed.

   - **Rate** *(rate)*:
     An annualized rate expressed as a positive floating point number.
     For example, 0.05 means 5% per annum.
-This number will be scaled to match the Compound Interval in order to compute the interest/dividend charges to be applied during that an interval.
+    This number will be scaled to match the Compound Interval in order to compute the interest/dividend charges to be applied against an outstanding balance during that an interval.

   - **Call Notice** *(call)*:
     The amount of time required to be given by Vendor to Client in order to call all principal and accrued charges due and payable (i.e. to cancel further credit authorization).
-If not present, the debtor has no obligation to reduce principal any faster than is indicated by the Minimum Payment.
+If not specified, a default value may be specified by the tally contract and the debtor may have no obligation to reduce principal any faster than is indicated by the Minimum Payment.

     The Call Notice is triggered by affixing a signed Call to the tally.
 The debt must be extinguished within the specified number of days after the date of the Call.
 For a fully amortizing debt, a creditor would register an immediate call, with the number of notice days set to the term of the amortization.

   - **Minimum Payment** *(pay)*:
     An amount, or a formula for the smallest amount that may be paid at each Compound Interval.
+The tally contract should specify a default for this if it is not specified.

 #### Credit Terms Examples
 A party's credit terms are encoded in a JSON format to be incorporated into a